CIC Victoria: Politics-In-The-Pub – Triumph of the Taliban? The unfolding disaster in Afghanistan

 The U.S.-Afghan War is the longest war that America has ever fought.
 It lasted through two George W. Bush administrations, two Barack Obama administrations, and the Donald Trump administration.
 The war in Afghanistan was also Canada’s longest war (2001-2014) and our first significant combat engagement since the Korean War (1950–53).
 More than 40,000 Canadian Armed Forces personnel served in the 12-year campaign.
 In total, 165 Canadians were killed — 158 soldiers and 7 civilians and more than 2,000 soldiers were wounded or injured.

-In this talk, Corey Levine will look back at Canada’s role in Afghanistan and provide her thoughts on what next for the people of Afghanistan.
+In this talk, Corey Levine and Colonel (retired Jamie Hammond) will look back at Canada’s role in Afghanistan and provide their thoughts on what next for the people of Afghanistan.

 Corey Levine is a human rights and peacebuilding policy expert, researcher and writer.
 She has worked in conflict areas for more than twenty years, including Afghanistan, Bosnia, East Timor, Iraq, Kosovo, Mali, Palestine, Sierra Leone and Sri Lanka with non-governmental, as well as bilateral and multilateral organizations, including the EU, UNHCR, UNICEF, OSCE, CIDA, Amnesty International and CARE International.
 She has also written for the Ottawa Citizen, Embassy Magazine, This Magazine and Huffington Post Canada.
 From November 2020 – June 2021, Corey was deployed in Kabul with the United Nations Entity for Gender Equality and the Empowerment of Women, also known as UN Women.